Adam Henley: Blackburn Rovers

 At the start of the 2012–13 season, Henley's first team opportunities became more limited under manager Steve Kean, as Bradley Orr took his position in the right back; and was sent to the reserve side instead.
 Kean left the club and was replaced by former player Henning Berg.
 Under Berg, Henley received playing opportunities in the right back position.
 He made his first appearance of the 2012–13 season, starting the whole game, in a 2–0 loss against Crystal Palace on 3 November 2012.
 Henley soon received a run of first team appearance lead to Henley signing a new deal on 7 December 2012, keeping him until 2017.
 Shortly after signing a new contract, Henley revealed he was close to leaving Blackburn Rovers on loan before his first-team return.
 However, shortly after Berg's sacking, he found himself in the sidelined after suffering a hamstring injury and was sidelined for four to six weeks following a scan.
-It wasn't until on 26 February 2013 when he returned from injury, coming on as a second–half substitute, in a 3–0 loss against Leicester City.
+On 26 February 2013, he returned from injury, coming on as a second–half substitute in a 3–0 defeat against Leicester City.
 After appearing the next two matches for the side, however, he suffered another hamstring injury and was sidelined for the rest of the season.
 Despite the injury, he went on to make 17 appearances in all competitions at the end of the 2012–13 season.

 Ahead of the 2013–14 season, Henley returned to training following his recovery from a hamstring injury.
 However, he was sent to the reserve squad instead at the start of the season.
 Henley also faced a new competition from Todd Kane over the right–back position.
 After appearing as unused substitute in number of matches, he made his first appearance of the season, starting the whole game, in a 0–0 draw against Queens Park Rangers on 7 December 2013.
 Following this, Henley received a handful of first team appearances and took his position in the right back from Kane.
 He remained in the starting eleven until he suffered ankle injury and was sidelined for the rest of the season.
 Despite suffering ankle injury, Henley went on to make 22 appearances in all competitions.